robogeek42/agon_basic_mycode/rtdemo/HowDoesItWork.md

 First, if we didn't add 0.3 before the multiply by -V, all the black squares would be just black, so we must add something to give the black squares "colour".

 But the 0.2 is a bit puzzling.
 The best explanation of this I have seen is that this gives a sort of fog where as you go further back towards the horizon (V nears 0) the checkerboard no longer dominates, but is drowned out by the 0.2.
-The effect is a *fog* as the floor receeds.
+The effect is a *fog* as the floor recedes.
 Nice!

 Note that we will have two distinct colour ranges after this, [0.0-0.5] - these are the "black" squares, and [0.5-1.0] - these are the "white" squares.